germs-lab/SOPs/data_management_SOPs/GERMS_Lab_Data_Management_101.md

 When collecting field samples and bringing samples into our lab, you will need to fill out the metadata under the Samples folder for the appropriate project ASAP.

+The SOPs for the metadata documentation are found [here](https://github.com/germs-lab/SOPs/blob/master/data_management_SOPs/metadata_managment.md)

+If your project does not have a metadat file in it, you should create one.
+If there is a metadata file in it, you should add your metadata for relevant samples to the existing file.

 ## Data Inbound into GERMS

 When data comes in relevant to your samples, you should put the raw data either directly into the associated folder in GERMS-DATAMAN or a text file describing where the raw data is stored, likely the HPC.